Airbnb Case Study

 Background

-Since 2007, Airbnb has continued to transform the process and experiences of traveling and discovering new destinations, thanks to its many personalized and easy-to-use features that allow users to craft their ideal trip.
+Since 2007, Airbnb has continued to transform the process and experiences of travel and discovery, thanks to its many personalized, easy-to-use features that allow users to craft their ideal trip.
 It also enables users to connect and communicate information with each other by giving users access to view or write reviews on the Host's Airbnb pages about their past experiences staying at Airbnb.
 As a result, it dramatically impacts the final decision-making of whether a user wants to stay at Airbnb.
-This project will continue to deliver ways to encourage communication, engagement, and user satisfaction improvement.
-This will be achieved by incorporating various new features into the current Airbnb platform and transforming it into a more social platform where users can better engage and gather information from each other.
+This project will continue to deliver ways to encourage communication, engagement, and improvements in user satisfaction.
+This will be achieved by incorporating new features into the current Airbnb platform and transforming it into a more social platform where users can better engage and share information.

 Problem statement

 After completing the dissection and initial research of the Airbnb app, the most prominent challenge emerged while exploring all of Airbnb's communication, engagement, satisfaction, and social features.
-As a result, the only feature that represented these aspects was the Host review sections, where past Airbnb guests can write reviews about their stay at the Airbnb.
+As a result, the only feature that represented these aspects was the Host review section, where past Airbnb guests can write reviews of their stays.
 With that, the primary objective of this project is to provide Airbnb users with new features that can improve communication, engagement, and satisfaction while using the platform, making the app more social overall.
 Doing this will make Airbnb a social community where Users can share information and interact.

 Approach